What are the most POPULAR dark gray paint colours?

 10. BENJAMIN MOORE DOLPHIN AF-715

-Dolphin has an LRV 22.52, making it the lightest of these last three.
+Dolphin has an LRV of 22.52, making it the lightest of these last three.
 It also has a negligible undertone, maybe a tiny wink green.
-The risk with this color is that if your finishes have a violet undertone, Dolphin could look flat or even slightly green just in comparison.
+The risk with this colour is that if your finishes have a violet undertone, Dolphin could look flat or even slightly green just in comparison.
 Not sure this is possible?
-Take a sample of Benjamin Moore Metropolis and place it next to Dolphin and watch the magic unfold before your very eyes!
+Take a sample of Benjamin Moore Metropolis and place it next to Dolphin and watch the magic unfold before your eyes!
 Okay, maybe that’s a bit dramatic as the shift is subtle, but it’s THERE, I swear!

 And lastly, of the WHOLE BUNCH…